mlapps/lightning-getting-started-docs/README.md

 }
 ```

 To actually add items we need to create the new Component `Item`.
-So we start buy creating a new file in our
+So we start by creating a new file in our
 menu folder called `Item.js` and add the following code:

 ```